Enterprise Vault: History

 Enterprise Vault was originally developed at Digital Equipment Corporation (DEC) by a group of developers who had previously been the engineering team for Digital's VMS based ALL-IN-1 office and messaging system.
 After DEC was acquired by Compaq Computer Corporation the Enterprise Vault team was terminated just after Version 1 of the product was shipped.

 Technical Director Nigel Dutt approached Edward Forwood of broker Durlacher with a proposal to start a company to develop and sell the product.
 They consequently acquired the rights to the product and formed kVault Software Limited in late 1999 with initial funding from Durlacher.
 The four years from 2000-2004 saw greatly improved sales and eventual acquisition by VERITAS Software in 2004.
 Veritas was subsequently acquired by Symantec in 2005 for $13.5B.
 However, on February 1, 2016, Symantec completed its sale of Veritas to the Carlyle group for $7.4B and Enterprise Vault again reverted to being a Veritas product.

 Enterprise Vault was originally part of Symantec's "Enterprise Messaging Management" group (created after Symantec acquired VERITAS in 2005).
 Much of the original KVS Engineering team of Development and QA still work on Enterprise Vault, based in Reading (UK) and Pune (India).

 As of June 2018 all Enterprise Vault engineers in the UK were made redundant.

+In December 2024, Veritas completed a merger in which Enterprise Vault was spun off in combination with Cohesity to form a new company, Arctera.

+In December 2025, Arctera, a combination of Enterprise Vault and Cohesity, was sold to Cloud Software Group.

+In May 2026, Cloud Software Group announced Enterprise Vault would run as a standalone business unit.